input-output-hk/atala-prism/prism-backend/docs/node/SubscriptionMechanism.md

 Let's get back to our assumption about the subscribers list on the node, and describe how a client will actually connect to a node:
-1. a client initiates a stream connection to a node sending a last known GCS if any
+1. a client initiates a stream connection to a node sending a last known Atala object id if any
 2. a node responds with GCSs from its persistent storage to the stream
 3. a client filters out received GCSs, and requests corresponding events from the node in a separate connection(s)
 4. a node responds with requested events
-5. a client receives them, update its last known GCS, then check that they actually match its filters, and handle matched ones
+5. a client receives them, update its last known Atala object id, then check that they actually match its filters, and handle matched ones
 6. after that, a client moves to the previously described flow

 ## Filters and related types